 SREC-II (Successor Solar Incentive) pays NJ solar owners a fixed amount per MWh of solar production for 15 years.
 Current rates for residential are ~$85–$90 per SREC, generating ~$600–$1,200 per year for a typical home system.

 Yes.
-PA offers SRECs, net metering, and the 30% federal tax credit.
-Some PA utilities also offer time-of-use rate plans that boost solar ROI.
+PA offers SRECs and net metering, and some PA utilities offer time-of-use rate plans that boost solar ROI.
+The 30% federal residential solar tax credit expired on 31 December 2025 and no longer applies.

-Direct rebates are limited — most incentive value comes from the 30% federal tax credit, state SREC programs, and net metering credits.
+Direct rebates are limited — most incentive value now comes from state SREC programs, net metering credits, and the NJ sales and property tax exemptions.
 Some NJ/PA utilities run occasional battery rebates.
+The 30% federal residential solar tax credit expired on 31 December 2025.

 Not in NJ — the state exempts solar-added home value from property tax assessments.
 PA policy varies by county; most do not reassess for solar additions.